grapa-dev/grapa/maintainers/PROJECT_MANAGEMENT/ONBOARD.md

 - [ ] I know where to find key information in the documentation
 - [ ] I will not create new documentation without checking existing docs first
 - [ ] I will use the established response templates below
+- [ ] I will only load files needed for current work, not unnecessary files

 **If any item is unchecked, complete the discovery path first.**